fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 $ ./build.sh
 ```

-In order to have a usable installation, you need to export `GERBIL_HOME` and add `$GERBIL_HOME/bin` to your `PATH`.
+In order to have a fully usable installation, you should export `GERBIL_HOME` and add `$GERBIL_HOME/bin` to your `PATH`.
 I have the following in my `.bashrc`:
 ```
 export GERBIL_HOME=$HOME/gerbil
 add_path $GERBIL_HOME/bin
 ```

 ### Write some code
 You can get started right away and write a script, but let's do a simple
 compiled library module and an executable as it is more relevant for real
 world development.

 First create your workspace -- I recommend you use a top package for your libs
 so that you don't have namespace conflicts.
-So let's make our project with you using my-user as the top package name, and
+So let's make our project with you using `myuser` as the top package name, and
-your source live in my-gerbil.
+your source live in `myproject`.
 You should of course pick something more
 representative  for your top package namespace, like your github user id.

 So, let's make a simple library module:
 ```
-$ mkdir -p my-gerbil/src/my-user
+$ mkdir -p myproject/src/myuser
-$ cd my-gerbil/src/my-user
+$ cd myproject/src/myuser

+# Create a gerbil.pkg file for our project
+$ cat > gerbil.pkg <<EOF
+(package: myuser)
+EOF

 $ cat > mylib.ss <<EOF
-package: my-user
 (export #t) ; export all symbols
 (def (hello who)
  (displayln "hello " who))
 EOF
 ```

 Now let's compile it.
 By default, gxc will place compiler artefacts in `~/.gerbil/lib`.
 You can change this with the `-d` option, but then you'll have to add your libdir to `GERBIL_LOADPATH`.

 ```